TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-api-metric-classic.md

 * Review the [REST API guide](https://docs.microsoft.com/rest/api/monitor/alertrules) to verify you are passing the all the parameters correctly

-**PowerShell**
+### PowerShell

-Review you are using the right PowerShell cmdlets for classic metric alerts:
+Ensure you are using the right PowerShell cmdlets for classic metric alerts:

 * PowerShell cmdlets for classic metric alerts are available in the [Az.Monitor module](https://docs.microsoft.com/powershell/module/az.monitor/?view=azps-3.6.1)
 * Make sure to use the cmdlets that **aren't** ending with V2, as those are for new (non-classic) metric alerts (e.g. to create a classic metric alert rule, use [Add-AzMetricAlertRule](https://docs.microsoft.com/powershell/module/az.monitor/Add-AzMetricAlertRule?view=azps-3.6.1))

 ### CLI

 Ensure you are using the right CLI commands for metric alerts:

 * CLI commands for classic metric alerts start with `az monitor alert`.
 Review the [Azure CLI reference](https://docs.microsoft.com/cli/azure/monitor/alert?view=azure-cli-latest) to learn about the syntax.